WilliamNguy/Cart315/Journal.md

 ### impression
 My first time using Unity was easy going.
 I knew it was complex but it wasn't as confusing as i thought it would be.
 Creating sprites and coding them on rider was easy to understand.

+## Week 3-4

+### Overview

+This week we dove deeper into the mechanism and functions of the _Catch em all_ game.
+Learned how to add textboxes and a point system that would react to the game and update the scoreboard at the top of the screen.
+Although it was a simple yet fun game, it still holds a level of complexity that I haven't gotten used to yet.